 Although just recently gaining popularity, bone broth is an age old healing remedy and has been used for thousands of years in Ayurvedic medicine.
 The multitude of health benefits are various and extensive, making this nourishing tonic beneficial in many different disorders.

 For me and my petite Vata–Pitta body type, bone broth has been a great alternative for obtaining the essential animal-based vitamins and minerals without having to eat the meat itself.
-After being vegan for 4 years and vegetarian for another 4, I was left feeling depleted, diagnosed with anemia and had accumulated reoccurring cycle issues.
-I was eating a large amount of plant-based vitamins and minerals, but unfortunately this is not always as absorbable as animal-based iron (as well as other nutrients).
+After being vegan for 4 years and vegetarian for another 4, I was left feeling depleted, diagnosed with anemia and had accumulated recurring cycle issues.
+I was eating a large amount of plant-based nutrients, but unfortunately this is not always as absorbable as animal-based iron (as well as other nutrients).
 Bone broth is now a regular part of my daily diet.
 It has become a happy, healthy compromise that has left me with a stronger body, more energy and regular, healthy cycles.

 In Ayurveda, bone broth can be used for Vata, Pitta or Kapha disorders, as it is tri-doshic by nature.
 Bone broth is packed with essential fat-soluble vitamins and minerals, in an extremely easy-to-absorb form that can be digested and utilized readily by most any-body.